andrewgremlich/snow-edge/README.md

   - Show commands again

 ## Wanted Features to add
 - Add flare feature to preview areas on map.
+More flares for harder and less for easy.
-- Add visibility to see further than one by one.
+- Add visibility to see further than one by one on easy.
+More visibility on easy and less on hard?
 - Reset the dangers on the grid after a certain point of time?
-- Fix grid system for developer don't get it backwards!
+Only resets on especially hard?
-- No map on hard or especially hard difficulty?
+- No visible map on hard or especially hard difficulty?
-- ****Show numbers of dangers close by
+- Add lives?
+More lives for easy and less for hard?